VoltaireNoir/DarkArts/README.md

   - Compatible with Obsidian 0.12.10
   - Theme is split into two parts:
     1. Core theme with only white and red accents
-    2. A CSS snippet which brings back the blue accents in some places (same as the original)
+    2. CSS snippet which brings back the blue accents in some places (same as the original theme)
   - Fixed graph connection lines color
   - Other minor fixes
+  - Light theme is usable (still incomplete)
 - Version 1.01
   - Everything now works with Obsidian Version 0.8.15
     - Fixed divider line color